loot/libloot/docs/metadata/data_structures/plugin.rst

 name              Not merged.
-enabled           Replaced by B's value. group             Replaced by B's value. priority          Replaced by B's value, unless that value is ``0`` and it was not explicitly set. global_priority   Replaced by B's value, unless that value is ``0`` and it was not explicitly set. after             Merged.
+enabled           Replaced by B's value. group             Replaced by B's value. after             Merged.
 If B's file set contains an item that is equal to one already present in A's file set, B's item is discarded. req               Merged.
 If B's file set contains an item that is equal to one already present in A's file set, B's item is discarded. inc               Merged.
 If B's file set contains an item that is equal to one already present in A's file set, B's item is discarded.